 The body doesn't want the calcium to be high...
 So, it will try to get rid of the calcium in the urine... which is why many patients (about 1/3) will have high calcium in the urine (they can get kidney stones from this).

 The body also wants to shut down calcium absorption from your intestines.
 It does this by limiting the amount of Vitamin D in your body.
 Thus, if your body determines that your calcium is too high... it can decrease the amount of calcium that is absorbed from your intestines by decreasing the amount of Vitamin D available.
 If your Vitamin D levels are decreased, you can't absorb so much calcium from your diet.
 This is a protective measure.
+It happens by taking the long-lasting Vitamin D-25 and converting it to Vitamin D-1-25 which only lasts a couple of days in the blood.

 Vitamin D in Patients with PRIMARY Hyperparathyroidism